 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a. cover

-- b. front bezel

-- c. optical drive
+- b. front bezel - c. drive cage

-- d. drive cage

-- 3. Disconnect the 8-pin power cables from the system board.
+3. Disconnect the 4-pin power cable from the system board and un-thread the cable from the chassis clips.